 The Arc'teryx Bora AR 61 is an incredibly adjustable and comfortable pack.
 The pack is futuristic in its design, with thoughtfully designed storage and a range of adjustment options.
 It has exceptional padding in the hip belt and shoulder straps and is the most expensive model in this review, much like its predecessor, the Altra.
 As one of our reviewers said after a trip in the Bora, "I'd rather have the pack on than off!"

-In general, the Bora is an extremely comfortable pack, so much so that it earned the only 10 out of 10 in the comfort metric.
-Its waist belt and shoulder straps are made of a solid chunk of foam that provides lots of padding.
+In general, the Bora is an extremely comfortable pack, so much so that it earned high marks in this metric.
+Its waist belt and shoulder straps are solid chunks of foam that provide lots of padding.
 For a few testers, especially those with smaller frames didn't like the way the hip belt or shoulder straps sat quite as much as those with a larger build did; this is due to the width and bulk of the straps.
 The back paneling is also not for everyone.
-This Thermo-molded Tegris framesheet is bulky, and if the pack is too large for you, the paneling could rub or get in the way more than it helps.
+This Thermo-molded Tegris frame sheet is bulky, and if the pack is too large for you, the paneling could rub or get in the way more than it helps.
 For a pack with narrower shoulder straps, we'd recommend the Thule Versant 60 or the Lowe Alpine Manaslu.

 Like the Gregory Deva 60, the Bora utilizes a hip stabilizing design that allows the backpack to remain stable in the shoulders while hinging with hip motion.
-Arc'teryx has a centralized hinging system, while the Gregory Deva has a de-centralized system on each side.
+Arc'teryx has a centralized hinging system, while the Gregory Deva's occupies each side.
 In the newest version of the Deva, the shoulder straps also pivot independently for even more weight distribution, whereas the Bora rotates side to side and up and down in the hips only.

 Backpacks with a fluid design and a single frame panel, like the Osprey Aura AG 65 and the Osprey Ariel seem to be most comfortable in regards to distributing the weight across the shoulders and hips.
 In the case of the Bora, much like with the REI Co-op Traverse 65, the suspension system works better with more weight in the pack.
 An ideal setting for the Bora is in challenging terrain with a heavy pack, where stabilization is more crucial.
 Overall, we did not experience the featured suspension system to outmatch the suspension of other backpacks in a significant way.